pk11/play-jaxrs/README.md

 - using reflection for action dispatching instead of static binding

 - since there are no router files to compile and sbt can not invalidate big parts of the object graph, compile times are significantly better than the standard solution

 - only supports java projects for two reasons:
--- annotations are primary used in java
+  - annotations are primary used in java
--- scala users already have a very scala-centric routing solution
+  - scala users already have a very scala-centric routing solution

 - route definitions are provided inline.
 Some people prefer this over an external DSL, especially in a backend service-only context

-- reflection based dispatching means no reverse routing or compile time checks
+- reflection based dispatching means no reverse routing or compile time checks for route matching

 what's supported?